dynaconf/dynaconf/README.md

 ## Contribute

-Main discussions happens on [t.me/dynaconf](https://t.me/dynaconf) learn more about how to get involved on [CONTRIBUTING.md guide](CONTRIBUTING.md)
+Main discussions happens on [Discussions Tab](https://github.com/rochacbruno/dynaconf/discussions) learn more about how to get involved on [CONTRIBUTING.md guide](CONTRIBUTING.md)

 ## more